-- Screen and identify Medi-Cal eligible individuals or individuals currently enrolled in Medi-Cal coverage as part of the intake process or pre-release planning; - Facilitate the completion of Medi-Cal applications on behalf of identified individuals or coordinating with a third party entity to complete applications;

-- Transmit the Medi-Cal application, cover letter, and release of information form, to County SSD using effective and efficient processes and systems to share information electronically including via: secure email; secure shared file environment; or secure file transfer.
-Fax and mail should not be used to share information between correctional institutions and County SSDs; - Start the process to coordinate with County SSD to unsuspend coverage or re-enroll individuals in Medi-Cal within 90-days prior to release, and as close to intake as possible for individuals with stays less than 90 days; - Collect, store, and exchange information on incarceration and release dates to facilitate unsuspension between correctional agency and County SSD; - Develop and provide security clearances/protocols and safety assurances for staff assisting with eligibility and enrollment who may not have experience working in correctional settings (if needed), and the enrolling individual, and facilitating their ingress, egress, and movement throughout the correctional setting as needed to assist with these functions, including providing adequate space and technology; - Identify and maintain a list of the names, emails, and phone numbers for key points of contact with the local County SSD who can assist with troubleshooting Medi-Cal application questions and sending follow-up information as needed; - Develop a cover letter template that is to be submitted with the pre-release application information to County SSD to ensure applications are identified as pre-release applications and processed correctly; and - Identify private settings (e.g., rooms for confidential attorney visits) where correctional staff or others can help individuals complete the information needed to enroll in Medi-Cal.
+- Screen and identify individuals for Medi-Cal eligibility or individuals currently enrolled in Medi-Cal coverage as part of the intake process or pre-release planning; - Facilitate the completion of Medi-Cal applications on behalf of identified individuals or coordinating with a third party entity to complete applications during the pre-release planning process; - Transmit the Medi-Cal application, cover letter, and release of information form to County SSD using effective and efficient processes and systems to share information electronically including via: secure email; secure shared file environment; or secure file transfer.
+Fax and mail are not considered to be acceptable methods for electronically sharing information between correctional institutions and County SSDs; - Start the process to coordinate with County SSD to unsuspend coverage or reenroll individuals in Medi-Cal within 90-days prior to release, and as close to intake as possible for individuals with stays less than 90 days; - Collect, store, and exchange information on incarceration and release dates to facilitate unsuspension between correctional agency and County SSD; - Develop and provide security clearances / protocols and safety assurances for external personnel assisting with eligibility and enrollment who may not have experience working in correctional settings (if needed), and the enrolling individual, and facilitating their ingress, egress, and movement throughout the correctional setting as needed to assist with these functions, including providing adequate space and technology; - Identify and maintain a list of the names, emails, and phone numbers for key points of contact with the local County SSD who can assist with troubleshooting Medi-Cal application questions and sending follow-up information as needed; - Develop a cover letter template that is to be submitted during the pre-release process with the Medi-Cal application to County SSD to ensure the Medi-Cal applications are identified for purposes of pre-release planning and processed in a timely manner; and - Identify private settings (e.g., rooms for confidential attorney visits) where correctional staff or others can help individuals complete the information needed to enroll in Medi-Cal.